 Library and Information Science

-The Division of Library and Information Science (DLIS) at St. John’s University prepares graduate students for careers in libraries and other information centers.
-We offer courses at our New York campuses in Queens and Oakdale, Long Island, and online.
-Accredited by the American Library Association (ALA), our programs draw a wide range of students — men and women representing many ethnic, social and economic backgrounds.
+The Division of Library and Information Science at St. John’s University prepares graduate students for careers in libraries and other information centers.
+Accredited by the American Library Association (ALA), our programs draw a wide range of students — men and women representing many ethnic, social, and economic backgrounds.
 They are united by an enthusiasm for librarianship and a desire to help others by achieving excellence in this dynamic profession.

-Our DLIS programs reflect the University’s Vincentian commitment to service and social justice.
-Our students focus on providing the public with access to the information that citizens need to participate in our democracy.
-By the time they earn their degrees, they are ready to help make information available to those who need it, across community and national boundaries.
+Our programs reflect the University’s Vincentian commitment to service and social justice.
+We equip our graduates with the technical and philosophical background required to serve the public with access to information that all citizens need to participate in our democracy.